Celtics outlast Warriors in OT for eighth straight win - NewsBreak

 This season's All-Star teams will be drafted right before the 2023 NBA All-Star Game, the NBA and NBPA announced Tuesday.
 LeBron James and Kevin Durant drafted their respective teams 10 days ahead of last season's All-Star Game, but the league decided to switch things up for the 2022-23 campaign.
 Team captains will be picking their teams pregame, building their rosters from a pool of starters and reserves in each conference.

-DETROIT (AP) — Andrew Copp scored 25 seconds into overtime to give the Detroit Red Wings a 3-2 victory over the San Jose Sharks on Tuesday night.
-Copp banged in a rebound near the goal crease after goalie James Reimer stopped Michael Rasmussen’s shot.
-Rasmussen and Adam Erne scored in regulation, with Dylan Larkin reaching 400 NHL points with an assist on Erne’s goal.
-Ville Husso made 26 saves.
-Timo Meier scored his fifth goal in seven games for San Jose.
-Logan Couture also scored, Erik Karlsson assisted on both goals, and Reimer stopped 29 shots.
+Andrew Copp scored 25 seconds into overtime to give the Detroit Red Wings a 3-2 home win over the San Jose Sharks on Tuesday.
+Adam Erne and Michael Rasmussen also scored and Ville Husso made 26 saves for Detroit, which earned its second win in three games.
+Timo Meier and...

 Comments / 0